-3.1 Basic definitions We first present a model of partial-observation concurrent three-player games, where player 1 has partial observation, and player 2 and player 3 have perfect observation.
+3.1 Basic definitions

+We first present a model of partial-observation concurrent three-player games, where player 1 has partial observation, and player 2 and player 3 have perfect observation.
 Player 1 and player 3 have the same objective and they play against player 2.
-We also show that three-player turn-based games model (of Section 2) can be treated as a special case of this model.
+Three-player turn-based games model (of Section 2) can be treated as a special case of this model (see [1, Remark 3] for details).